MichaelScottWeber/music-cue-library/README.md

 # music-cue-library
-A searchable library of my original music cues
+A library of my original music cues